Why choose PureVPN

 A great option

-If you are looking for one of the better VPN options, PureVPN is defintely worth considering.
+If you are looking for one of the better VPN options, PureVPN is definitely worth considering.
 The service offers a ton of features at an affordable price, so don't miss out.

 We test and review VPN services in the context of legal recreational uses.
 For example: